moby/moby/docs/man/docker-run.1.md

 **--sig-proxy**=*true*|*false*
    Proxy received signals to the process (non-TTY mode only).
 SIGCHLD, SIGSTOP, and SIGKILL are not proxied.
 The default is *true*.

+**--stdenv**=*true*|*false*
+   Provide information about the running container to that container via environment variables.
+By default (=*true*), the following environment variables will be set:

+   **DOCKER_CONTAINER**: The long UUID identifier of the running container.
+   **DOCKER_IMAGE**: The long UUID identifier of the image used for this container.
+   **DOCKER_HOST**: The FQDN of the host on which this container is running.

+   This information may be used for any purpose within the container.
+Note, however, that some public registries do not properly secure the images themselves; therefore, you should not expose the value of DOCKER_IMAGE externally if you are using a public repository if you don't want people to download your image.

+   If you run a large cluster and aggregate your application error logs, reporting these values may make it easier to isolate faults to a particular container, image, and/or host.

 **-t**, **--tty**=*true*|*false*
    Allocate a pseudo-TTY.
 The default is *false*.